Science A-Z STEM Connections

 Science A-Z provides resources to help introduce students to important concepts and skills in the fields of science, technology, engineering, and math (STEM).

 By using the many reading resources on Science A-Z, students develop scientific literacy and learn how technology, engineering, and math are integrated with science.
-Then, as students participate in inquiry-based, hands-on projects and investigations, they are challenged to think critically, collaborate, and communicate as they construct explanations and design solutions just as scientists, engineers, and other STEM professionals do.
+Then, as students participate in inquiry-based, hands-on or virtual projects and investigations, they are challenged to think critically, collaborate, and communicate as they construct explanations and design solutions just as scientists, engineers, and other STEM professionals do.
 All of these varied experiences are intended to inspire students to take more STEM coursework in later school years and consider STEM-related careers after graduation.

 - Science A-Z Career Files explain the skills, education, and training required for many STEM-related careers, as well as the scientific and engineering practices and concepts used in other careers.
 Look for the STEM icon to identify which areas of STEM are most relevant to each career.